Security Analyst

 Security Analyst Resume Keywords and Skills (Hard Skills)

 Here are the keywords and skills that appear most frequently on recent Security Analyst job postings.
 In other words, these are the most sought after skills by recruiters and hiring managers.
-So try to include them on your resume where possible.
+Go to Sample Templates ↓ below to see how to include them on your resume.

 • Security Information and Event Management (SIEM)